EQMG/Acid/README.md

 On Windows, Flounder requires Visual Studios 2015 or later and the "Windows 10 SDK (10.0.15063.0) for UWP: C++".
 Use the VS installer and ensure "Desktop development with C++" and the Windows SDK is installed and up to date.
 Install the latest [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) and Flounder should compile properly.
 Run Scripts/generate_vs.bat and an environment will be setup in Build.

+Ensure you are using a compiler with full c++17 support, on Windows we recommend using MSVC or [MinGW w64](https://sourceforge.net/projects/mingw-w64/?source=navbar).

 On Linux a GCC/Clang compiler is required, each package listed here is for Debian/Apt.
-GLFW requires `xorg-dev`, `libopenal1`, `libglfw3`, and `libvulkan` installed.
+Flounder requires `xorg-dev`, `libopenal1`, `libglfw3`, and `libvulkan` to be available.

 Setup on MacOS is similar to the setup on Linux, except MoltenVK is used instead of Vulkan.